nutstheballer/nutstheballer/README.md

-this account has moved to @skeleton3202 because i dont know how to change username
+this is the old account of the glorious king jbone (@liquidjskeleton)